-Courses of Instruction: Art - See Department of Visual Arts
+Courses of Instruction: Performing Arts/Dance

-DNC 130 INTRODUCTION TO DANCE history
+DNC 130 INTRODUCTION TO DANCE HISTORY\

-A survey of Western t heatrical dance-ballet, modern dance, MTV -through lectures, film, video, and studio experiences.
+A survey of Western theatrical dance-ballet, modern dance, MTV-through lectures, film, video, and studio experiences.
 Students will gain a broad perspective on the current dance scene, and learn to write vividly about taped and live dance performances.